Soulful trio to perform locally

 Described as playing soulful organ driven, funk rock, included in the trio’s tributes referred to in the media release as giants of the genre, are Charles Earland, Lou Donaldson, Melvin Sparks, and Grant Green.

-Tickets are available at cooperstownconcertseries.org and, if not sold out, will also be available at the door which will open 30 minutes before the concert.
+Tickets are available at www.cooperstownconcertseries.org and, if not sold out, will also be available at the door which will open 30 minutes before the concert.

 Commented